MicrosoftDocs/power-platform/power-virtual-agents/teams/configure-sso-teams.md

 ms.collection: virtual-agent
 ---

-# Configure single sign-on with Azure Active Directory in Power Virtual Agents
+# Configure single sign-on with Azure Active Directory in Power Virtual Agents in Teams

 Power Virtual Agents supports single sign-on (SSO), which means chatbots can sign the user in if they're already signed in to the page where the bot is deployed.